janice-cotcher/Escape_The_Ship/README.md

     - add supplies to the player's inventory once they find the supply tile
         - the text does not explicitly show these steps but parts of the for buying items was used
+* Step 16: p.127 - 129
+    - added conditions for winning to the Escape Pod tile
+* Appendix: p.
+145
+    - has helpful suggests places to check in code for specific exceptions for the RPG